Inbibo/adonisfx_docs/docs/licensing.md

       <figcaption><b>Figure 4</b>: Activation Retry Adding Product Key.</figcaption>
 </figure>

-  6. AdonisFX is activated and ready to be used.
+  6. AdonisFX is activated.
+Restart Maya or reload the plugin to start using all features from AdonisFX.

 > [!NOTE]
 > - This activation mode requires access to the internet for activating licenses.